arifnurrizqi/arifnurrizqi/README.md

 - 👀 I’m interested in embeded system and web development
 - 🌱 I’m currently learning Internet of Things and Backend development
 - 💞️ I’m looking to collaborate with other people
-- 🥅 2024 Goals:
+- 🥅 2025 Goals:
   * Contribute more to Open Source projects
   * Completed the project last year
-  * Get an internship
+  * Get a Job
-  * Take part in PIMNAS 2024
-  * Start working on the final assignment
+  * Graduate from college
 - ⚡ Fun fact: -

 ### Connect with me: